 The ultimate guide to The Beatles: A 17-hour chronological playlist of 338 songs

-The Beatles, a group formed in 1960 and arguably one of the most influential bands of all time, were only active together for ten years.
+The Beatles, a now-iconic group formed in 1960 and arguably one of the most influential bands of all time, Have written some of the greatest pop songs in history despite the fact that they were only active together for ten years.

 With a discography that is more complicated than the reasons for their eventual breakup, The Beatles releases were initially differing depending on the location of their record label and, since their split, re-released a number of different formats.